 An input DC supply volt in the range of 30 is applied to the input of the IC.
 The voltage may be derived from a transformer, bridge and capacitor network.

-The value of the 4k7 preset is set to get the required output voltage, depending upon the battery voltage to be charged.
+The value of R2 is set to get the required output voltage, depeNding upon the battery voltage to be charged.

 If a 6 volt battery needs to charged, R2 is selected to produce a voltage of around 7 volts at the output, for a 12 volt battery it becomes 14 volts and for a 24 volt battery, the setting is done at around 28 volts.